oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/04-prepare-config-data-and-app/prepare-config-data-and-app.md

 * **compartmentId** - OCID of OCI Compartment from **Lab 2**.

 ## 2. Update Driver Configuration Files

+In this workshop, a simple data transform is used to demonstrate the use of Data Processing Framework.
+The Driver Configuration files listed below contain one processing step which will transform *Timestamp* values contained within a 'timestamp' column into ISO8601 timestamp values.
+[ISO8601](https://en.wikipedia.org/wiki/ISO_8601) format is an international standard for exchange of date and time related data.
+This Timestamp format is also a key requirement for data sets used in OCI Anomaly Detection Service, for both model training and inference data.

 Driver configuration files (Json) used in this workshop are provided below.